Australia’s system of childcare support is pretty good.

 It is extremely complex, with four different rates of subsidy based on the type of care involved, six different income thresholds plus a sliding scale for how household income affects the subsidy, an annual cap of $10,373 per child for households earning more than $188,163, and an activity test to determine eligibility.

 Worse, many families find it hard to get good childcare.
 Children are added to waiting lists from birth.

-And, as the Productivity Commission and others have pointed out, the sliding income scale and caps can mean that a parents looking to expand their working hours from 3 days to 4 days a week can face effective marginal tax rates approaching 100%.
+And, as the Productivity Commission and others have pointed out, the sliding income scale and caps can mean parents looking to expand their working hours from three days to four days a week can face effective marginal tax rates approaching 100%.